11 Warning Signs You Might Have Type 2 Diabetesby David Mendosa Patient Advocate

 Sores that heal slowly or not at all

-As we get older, most people get fewer infections because we build up immunity.
-But when you get diabetes, you get more infections because this disease makes it harder for your body to resist infections.
+As we age, there is a general decline in our immune systems called “immunosenescence.”
+But when you get diabetes, you can be even more likely to get infections because this disease impairs your immune cells, making it even harder for your body to fight infections.

 One of the most common infections that people with diabetes get is yeast, or candida.
 Both fungi and bacteria thrive because of all the sugar tied up in our bloodstream.
 Women are particularly susceptible to this type of infection.